manticoresoftware/manticoresearch-php/docs/searchclass.md

 ## Performing a search

-All methods of Search class can be chained. get() function runs the query and returns the result
+All methods of Search class can be chained.

+When all the search conditions and options are set, `get()` will be called to process and query the search engine.

 ### search()

-It can accept a string a full-text match string.
+It can accept a string a full-text match string or a [Query object](query.md).

 The full Manticore query syntax (https://docs.manticoresearch.com/latest/html/searching/extended_query_syntax.html) is supported.

 ```php
 $search->search('find me')->get();
 ```

-It can also accept a BoolQuery() class
+It returns a [ResultSet](searchresults.md#resultset-object)  object.

 ### match()